Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/settings/scene/render/motion_blur.rst

 Shutter Type
    Creates a "rolling shutter" effect.

-   Real CMOS cameras reads sensor by scanlines and hence different scanlines are sampled at a different moment in time.
+   In real CMOS cameras the sensor is read out with scanlines and hence different scanlines are sampled at a different moment in time.
-   This, for example, make vertical straight lines being curved when doing horizontal camera pan.
+   This, for example, make vertical straight lines being curved when doing a horizontal camera pan.

    None
       No rolling shutter effect.